 The unseen battle: Why you need secure coding now more than ever

-Data breaches, financial losses, and public scandals—they’re all over the news.
-And behind each story is a question few people think to ask: Why do these breaches keep happening?
-For companies focused on innovation, secure coding is often the first line of defence against malicious actors.
-Yet, it’s too often sidelined in the rush to roll out new features.In this article, we’ll explore why secure coding should be a non-negotiable part of your development strategy.
-You’ll learn about the common coding vulnerabilities attackers exploit, and discover simple, actionable steps to protect your code—and your business.
+In this article, we’ll explore why secure coding should be a non-negotiable part of your development strategy.
+You’ll learn about the common coding vulnerabilities attackers exploit, and discover simple, actionable steps to protect your code and your business.

 The cost of prioritising features over security

-With competition growing, businesses face constant pressure to innovate.
-New features create excitement and drive revenue, but every added feature is also a new entry point for attackers.
-That’s where secure coding comes in—an invisible but essential foundation.
-The truth is many organisations still see security as an optional add-on rather than a core part of the development process.
+The truth is, many organisations still see security as an optional add-on rather than a core part of the development process.
 But as Jack Misiura, Application Security Manager at The Missing Link, put it, “Secure coding isn’t a feature; it’s a necessity.”
+Organisations should prioritise secure coding throughout the development process to prevent vulnerabilities and ensure long-term resilience.
 Without it, you’re building on shaky ground.

 The democratisation of hacking and the growing risk you face

-Here’s the frightening reality: hacking is no longer just for organised criminal groups.
-Today, even teenagers with access to online tutorials can carry out sophisticated attacks.
 This “democratisation of hacking” has lowered the barrier for cybercriminals, making businesses of every size potential targets.
 A quick Google search on “how to hack a server” brings up endless tutorials and tools, turning novices into potential threats.

 So, why hasn’t secure coding caught up?
 Despite excellent resources like the OWASP (Open Web Application Security Project) framework, secure coding practices still lag because many developers haven’t been trained to adopt these methods.
-This imbalance—an abundance of hacking resources and a shortage of secure coding training—leaves your organisation vulnerable.
+Software developers have a responsibility to follow secure coding practices to prevent vulnerabilities and avoid coding errors that could be exploited.

 Understanding common coding vulnerabilities you're up against

-- SQL injection: By tampering with SQL queries, attackers can break into databases and steal sensitive information.
+SQL injection: By tampering with SQL queries, attackers can break into databases and steal sensitive information.
 In our demo, this was how attackers fraudulently authorised massive payouts.

-- Broken object level authorisation (BOLA): Weak authorisation controls allow attackers to access restricted areas, escalate privileges, or leak sensitive data.
+Broken object-level authorisation (BOLA): Weak authorisation controls allow attackers to access restricted areas, escalate privileges, or leak sensitive data.

 The hidden dangers of discount codes

 Discount codes might seem harmless, but they’re a common entry point for attackers.
 Here’s how it works: hackers create a convincing fake website offering an exclusive deal, asking users to enter their details for a “valid” discount code.
-Once users enter their information, attackers have everything they need to launch phishing attacks, steal identities, and even commit financial fraud.

-In our demo, we showed how a discount code field could become a gateway for attack.
+In our demo, we showed how a discount code field could become a gateway for an attack.
 A cross-site scripting (XSS) vulnerability allowed hackers to inject malicious code, transforming an innocent-looking input box into a powerful tool for data theft.

-3 essential pillars of secure coding
+Three essential pillars of secure coding

 -